HarshKapadia2/cloud/aws.md

 ### Amazon EFS

-- EFS: Elastic File System
+- EFS = Elastic File System
 - File-based storage system.
 - EFS can only be used with Linux and not with Windows.